CruiseOutlook

 What to Pack

-• Lightweight, breathable clothing for warm weather.
+• Lightweight, breathable clothing for the warm weather.

 • Comfortable walking shoes for exploring the city.

-• Sunscreen and a hat for sun protection.
+• Sunscreen and a hat to protect against the tropical sun.

 • A reusable water bottle to stay hydrated.